+Thursday, January 17, 1991 Vol. 11, No. 2

+CHRYSLER

 A weekly newspaper for Chrysler employees and their families

 Lutz named Chrysler Corporation President

 Chrysler reorganizes to promote teamwork

 hrysler made a series of organization changes Jan.
 14, most of which are designed to strengthen the company's commitment to the platform team concept.

-• Robert Lutz has been named President of Chrysler Corporation.
+Robert Lutz has been named President of Chrysler Corporation.
 His former title, President of Chrysler Motors, as well as the title of Chairman of Chrysler Motors, have been discontinued.
 Lutz is responsible for all North American automotive activities including sales, marketing, product development, procurement and supply, and manufacturing.
 He is also responsible for Acustar, Chrysler's parts subsidiary, and Chrysler operations in Mexico.

 In addition, four general man-

 agers were appointed to coordinate all product development and market and consumer inputs for both current and future product lines.
-The four appointtheir present areas of responsibilities in addition to their new general manager duties.
-All four Thursday, January 17, 1991 Vol. 11, No. 2 pointed General Manager-Small Car Operations and consee Platform, page 4 Briefs Gulf crisis prompts security measures Chrysler Security and Fire Prevention departments have increased precautionary security measures at U.S. manufacturing plants and major office locations in response to the Persian Gulf situation and the possibility of terrorist attacks.
+The four appointees are all currently company vice presidents and will retain their present areas of responsibilities in addition to their new general manager duties.
+All four executives report to Lutz. · Ronald Boltz has been appointed General Manager-Small Car Operations and consee Platform, page 4 Briefs Gulf crisis prompts security measures Chrysler Security and Fire Prevention departments have increased precautionary security measures at U.S. manufacturing plants and major office locations in response to the Persian Gulf situation and the possibility of terrorist attacks.
 Many of the preparations may not be noticeable, but increased personal identification and vehicle checks at traffic gates may result in delays while entering or leaving Chrysler facilities.
 The Security Office also asked that employees notify local security personnel if they hear or notice anything out of the ordinary-for example, a package in an unusual location or unknown people or vehicles loitering around plant entrances.
-International travel curtailed Chrysler Special Security Operations issued a travel advisory suspending all international business travel with the exception of neric drugs. brand-name drug whose patent If you have a specific question has expired.
-A generic drug is about your prescription, ask your sold under a common or "gepharmacist.
-In about two out of neric" name for that drug, not the brand name.
-Generics often three cases, when a generic drug is available, the pharmacist will become available for sale shortly after the patent on the branddispense a generic drug rather than a brand-name drug.
-This is name product expires.
-And gebecause generic drugs cost less neric drugs usually cost less than brand-name drugs, yet work just and save patients money, and they usually achieve the same as well.
-There are more than 200 medical results.
-If you're concerned about the manufacturers of generic drugs in the United States.
-Some comsafety of your generic product, ask your pharmacist.
-Pharmapanies make only generic drugs cists receive bulletins from the while other companies make Platform team concept expands; general managers named continued from page 1 tinues as Vice President-Product Strategy and Regulatory Affairs.
+International travel curtailed Chrysler Special Security Operations issued a travel advisory suspending all international business travel with the exception of brand-name drug whose patent has expired.
+A generic drug is sold under a common or "generic" name for that drug, not the brand name.
+Generics often become available for sale shortly after the patent on the brandname product expires.
+And generic drugs usually cost less than brand-name drugs, yet work just as well.
+There are more than 200 manufacturers of generic drugs in the United States.
+Some companies make only generic drugs while other companies make neric drugs.